 - Respond to our survey indicating ways you would like to help with the Census in your faith community and beyond.
 There ARE people in your faith community who may not be counted without our extra efforts.

 - Share our part-time Census Coordinator job description – we are accepting applications through February 9.
-Please download the job description and share with your communities.
 We see this as a statewide effort and are excited to join a powerful coalition for the Census.